TketEZ/tketEZ/README.md

 I'm Erfan, a MSc Computer Science student at UCL.
 Thanks for checking out my GitHub!

 ## My projects

-There's not much here yet, but i'm learning new things every day so there probably will be some sort of cool contraption when you check back.
+There's a few projects here already, and i'm learning new things every day so there will probably be some more cool contraptions when you next check back here.
+The really exciting things are in my private repositories, which you'll have to ask me about when we next talk 😀

-## Contact me
+## Contact me 📫

 Reach me at eric_zafarani@yahoo.co.uk.
+Pronouns: (He/him/his)

 <!--
 **TketEZ/tketEZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.